| Questions

 Why can't the root filesystem be rolled back?
 Did I set something

+up incorrectly?
 A Looking at the device that's

 being fscked, I would guess that you have a corrupted /etc/mnttab